 Mr. Edwards is the Managing Director responsible for the day-to-day operations of the Company.
 The Company has an agreement with Tied Investments Pty Ltd to provide the management services of Mr. Edwards to the Company in relation to its corporate activities on normal commercial terms and conditions.
 An annual fee of \$180,000 excluding GST was paid during the year.
 Mr. Edwards is a director of Tied Investments Pty Ltd. The Company may terminate the contract by giving three months notice.
 Tied Investments Pty Ltd may terminate by giving three months notice.

-Mr David Webster, Mr Rajakumar Kandiah, Mr Andrew Thomson and Mr Caigen Wang are/were Non-Executive Directors.
-Fees payable to Mr Webster, Mr Kandiah, Mr Thomson and Mr Wang are detailed below.
+Mr David Webster and Mr Rajakumar Kandiah are Non-Executive Directors.
+Fees payable to Mr Webster and Mr Kandiah are detailed below.

 The Directors' are entitled to reimbursement of out-of-pocket expenses incurred whilst on company business.